renpenguin/ChirpLang/Chirp - a programming language competitor to Lua.md

 	- Software and hardware requirements
 - Develop measurable success criteria for the solution

+Programming has never been more accessible thanks to the extensive development of easy-to-learn languages made for beginners.
+However, many of the languages designed to be "easy to learn" end up being not very easy to use.
+For example, Python and Lua (both dynamically typed, interpreted languages) are praised for being "great for beginners!", but their dynamic typing means that it's easy to get an erroneous type in a variable without throwing any sort of error (unless the user handles it).
+This "Manual Error Handling" requires users to themselves constantly check if their variables are of the right type, lest a variable gets an incorrect type and the code fails in a way that makes it *very* difficult to debug.

+A lot of modern languages are statically typed, which means that variables have a fixed type and can't be changed to any other type without being re-declared.
+This way a variable is always guaranteed to have the same type that it started with.
+Python and Lua avoid static typing for the sake of short-term simplicity at the cost of complete and utter confusion should anything go wrong.
+In 2024, people learning to program deserve basic quality of life features like this, and shouldn't be treated like they won't understand what a type is.

 problem: lua is the absolute worst language ever conceived
 stakeholders: people learning to code or looking to integrate a scripting language into their project